Information for Friends, Resident Assistants, Faculty, Staff, and Parents

 Consultations for Resident Assistants

 Like friends of a student in distress, we often will provide consultation to Resident Assistants concerned about a student on their hall.
-This usually occurs after the RA has discussed the situation with the Head Resident or Area Coordinator.
+This usually occurs after the RA has discussed the situation with the Head Resident or Community Coordinator.
 Our efforts generally center on helping the RA get the student additional professional help and dealing with the group or hall issues generated by the problem.
 If needed, we can arrange consultations with whole halls to help address serious group issues.
 For example, the death of a student or severely disruptive behavior (such as suicide threats or out of control behavior) might warrant a consultation with the whole hall.

 Information for parents of AC students needing assistance